-The next meeting of the London-Paris Romanticism Seminar will take place via Zoom on Friday 27 May 2022 at 17.30-19.30 London time (GMT+1).
+The next meeting of the London-Paris Romanticism Seminar will take place via Zoom on Friday 17 June 2022 (NOTE CHANGE OF DATE) at 17.30-19.30 London time (GMT+1).
 As our guest speaker, we are delighted to welcome Professor Deidre Lynch of Harvard University, who will present a paper entitled Charles Lamb’s Paperwork.
 This will be followed by a discussion in which questions from the audience are invited.
 The panel will be chaired by Luisa Calè (Birkbeck, University of London).

 The seminar is free and open to everyone.
 Prior registration is necessary.
 To book a place via the Institute of English Studies website, click here.
 When you register, you will be provided with a Zoom link and details of how to join the online forum.
 Whether you wish to contribute or simply to listen in, we invite you to join us.